home

 This is really the premier, dedicated S/S show in the USA

-and, although I couldn't be there personally, we had our usual booth in the sponsors tent, exhibiting some of our stock.
-Bob Nay of MacNab Fine Firearms and J-P Daeschler of John Dickson & Son, whose booths bracket mine, very kindly were on hand to offer information and advice.
+and we will have our usual booth in the sponsors tent, exhibiting some of our stock.
+Bob Nay of MacNab Fine Firearms and J-P Daeschler of John Dickson & Son, whose booths bracket mine, will be there also.

 Click below for more details.